linode/docs/docs/networking/vpn/configuring-openvpn-client-devices.md

     ![iTunes App Store OpenVPN Connect](/docs/assets/itunes-appstore-openvpn-connect.png)

-2. Connect your iOS device by USB to your computer running OS X or Windows, and open iTunes.
+2. Connect your iOS device by USB to your computer running OS X or Windows.
+Open iTunes.

 3. Select the icon for iPad or iPhone near the top-left of the menu bar.